jonna-t1/Sentiment_analysis_AMAZON_reviews/README.md

 ## Getting the data into the database

 ### Create the database table

-- Run the `python3 create_database.py` found in the root directory.
+[//]: # (- Run the `python create_database.py` found in the root directory.)

 ### Upload reviews into db

-- Run `python3 review_upload.py` found in the root directory.
+- Run `python review_upload.py` found in the root directory.
 Reviews should now be in the db.

 ## Training the classifier

 The algorithms used are based from a thorough Literature review.

 - Run `classifier_main.py` found in ./app/ directory.
-This saves a model to file/database which can be used for iterative learning.</br>
+This saves a model to file/database which can be used for incremental learning.</br>

 ## Running the web application

-- To run the web application: python3 SentimentApp/manage.py runserver
+- To run the web application: python SentimentApp/manage.py runserver